-Nata Lee Exposes Bra Through Knit Jumper: ‘I Look Like A Little Lion Cub’
+Nata Lee Exposes Bra Via Unzipped Knit Jumper: ‘I Look Like A Little Lion Cub’

 “That’s a beautiful picture of you,” another social media user added.

-“Natasha you’re so incredibly Gorgeous Honey,” a third Instagram user added in addition to a few flame emoji.
+“Natasha you’re so incredibly Gorgeous Honey,” a third Instagram user said, following up with a few flame emoji and calling the model by her real name.

-Last week, The Inquisitr shared that the model traveled to Phuket, Thailand where she put her fit physique on display once again.
-The blond bombshell showcased her toned and tanned figure in a black string bikini that dipped low down her chest, exposing plenty of sideboob for the camera.
+Last week, The Inquisitr shared that Lee traveled to Phuket, Thailand, where she put her fit physique on display once again.
+The blond bombshell showcased her toned figure in a black string bikini that dipped low down her chest, exposing plenty of sideboob for the camera.
 That post earned her rave reviews with over 3,000 comments.